B-Hunters/B-Hunters-gowitness/Readme.md

 ## How it works

-B-Hunters-Dirsearch receives the Domain from B-Hunters-subrecon module and get image and other data of website [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/bormaa)
+B-Hunters-Gowitness receives the Domain from B-Hunters-subrecon module and get image and other data of website [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/bormaa)